-That’s just a fancy (or confusing) way of saying that after a car accident, an injury claim must be filed by anyone who was hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- within two years.
+That's just a fancy (or confusing) way of saying that after a car accident, an injury claim must be filed by anyone who was hurt in the crash—whether a driver, passenger, motorcycle rider, bicyclist, electric scooter rider, or pedestrian—within two years.
 The clock starts running on the date of the accident.

 If the car accident caused someone's death, and the family wants to bring a wrongful death lawsuit against the driver who caused the crash, the deadline for filing that kind of lawsuit is also two years.
 But keep in mind that the clock starts running on the date of the victim's death, which might be different from the date of the accident itself.

-Having read all this, you may be wondering what happens if the statute of limitations deadline has passed, but you try to file your car accident lawsuit anyway.
-In that situation, the defendant (that’s the person you’re trying to sue) will point out the passage of the deadline in a motion to dismiss, and the court will almost certainly grant the dismissal.
-That’s why it’s crucial to understand the statute of limitations and how it applies to your situation.
+In this situation, the defendant (that's the person you're trying to sue) will point out the passage of the deadline in a motion to dismiss, and the court will almost certainly grant the dismissal.
+That's why it's crucial to understand the statute of limitations and how it applies to your situation.